Why Was The World's First Cash Machine In Enfield?

 "Enfield was chosen as it had a model cross-section community, was fairly self-contained and had sufficiently high enough windows and enough space inside for the safe," Barclays tell us.

 Quite what's meant by 'model cross-section community' and why that's important for a cash machine, isn't clear.
-The 'windows' logic seems feasible even though there must be banks all over London with high ones.
+The 'windows' logic seems feasible, even though there must be banks all over London with high ones.

 Members of the public strain to catch a glimpse of the new fangled cash machine

 That would explain the other relatively low-key venues for the first cash points.
 Enfield's machine may have been the first, but it was one of six prototypes; the others rolled out later that year were in Hove, Ipswich, Luton, Peterborough and Southend.
 They were, of course, a roaring success.
 In 1969 there were 34 cash machines within a 15-mile radius of Marble Arch announced for installation, and today there are three million cash points across the world.
+The irony, of course, is that fewer people are now taking out banknotes, and soon, cash machines could be relics of the past.

 The world's first cash machine was installed here on 27 June 1967.
 Lives made much easier.